M3 Surgery 900 Junior Surgery Clerkship

 The session is mandatory and failure to participate results in an "Incomplete" grade and the consequences outlined in the clerkship grading document.

-Complete instructions can be found by clicking the above link "NBME Shelf Exam Policy"
+Complete instructions can be found in the "NBME Shelf Exam Policy."

 Rural Rotation